oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create a binding for the Test Runner service

    Create a binding so the Test Runner service can access the Oracle Autonomous Database as the `account` user.
-Run this command to create the binding, and type in the passowrd for the `account` user when prompted (if you used the example password, this is `Welcome12345`):
+Run this command to create the binding, and type in the password for the `account` user when prompted.
+The password is `Welcome1234##`):

     ```shell
     oractl:> <copy>bind --app-name application --service-name testrunner --username account</copy>
     ```

     **Note for reviewers**: This wont work on 0.3.0 version of oractl and obaas-admin - Paulo is adding this new username param, will be in a new rev.

 1. Deploy the Test Runner service

   You will now deploy your Test Runner service to the Oracle Backend for Spring Boot using the CLI.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file. **Note** that this command may take 1-3 minutes to complete:

     ```shell
     oractl:> <copy>deploy --app-name application --service-name testrunner --artifact-path /path/to/testrunner-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>